wingFire-29/wingFire-29/README.md

 # 👋 Hi there, I'm Parag Shrivastava

-Welcome to my GitHub profile!
-Here's a little about me:
-I am a College student pursuing a bachelor's in technology with a computer science specialization in Artificial Intelligence and Data Science!
+Welcome to my corner of the tech world!
+I’m a B.Tech student passionate about AI and Machine learning — always experimenting, learning, and pushing the boundaries of what code can do! 💻✨

 ---